westonstearns/courses-googlevis-weston/chapter1.md

 Feel free to type `?subset` in the console to read more on how to use the function.

 *** =instructions
 - Take a subset from the `development` dataset that does not include the values after 2008.
-Name this new dataset `development_final`.
 Then output the final few rows of the data frame with `tail()`.
 - To make sure the graph is not too busy, you will work with a subset of only a few countries.
 These countries are stored in the variable `selection`.
 Take a subset from `development` with only the countries in `selection` and name this dataset `development_motion`.
 The operator `%in` will be helpful here.

 *** =hint